 15. Freelance Writer

-If you enjoy writing about OT and other healthcare topics, you can strive to do so professionally.
-Meredith Castin, PT, DPT, of The Non-Clinical PT, offers tips for freelance OT writers in her post “How to Become a Health Writer: For PT, OT, and SLP Professionals.”
+If you enjoy writing about OT and other healthcare topics, you can carve out an alternative job for occupational therapists.
+Meredith Castin, PT, DPT, The Non-Clinical PT,24 offers tips for freelance OT writers in her post “How to Become a Health Writer: For PT, OT, and SLP Professionals.”25

-She highlights the pros of this profession, which include more predictable hours, flexibility, and the ability to work from home.
-She also touches on some of the potential drawbacks––you may find this work to be repetitive and less physically active.
+She highlights the pros of this profession, including more predictable hours, flexibility, and the ability to work from home.
+She also touches on potential drawbacks: this work may be repetitive and less physically active.

-If you’re serious about pursuing a career in health writing, you might also consider taking Health Writer Hub’s course Breaking Into Health Writing.
+If you’re serious about pursuing a career in health writing, you might also consider taking Health Writer Hub’s course Breaking Into Health Writing.26

 16. Videographer

-If you’re good with a camera and you know occupational therapy, you can make videos teaching OT, PT, and speech-language pathology (SLP) rehab techniques, as well as videos that market clinics, products, and more.
+If you’re good with a camera and know occupational therapy, making videos is one of several non-clinical OT jobs.
+Consider creating content centered around OT, PT and speech-language pathology (SLP) rehab techniques and videos that market clinics, products and more.

-- Udemy: Offers inexpensive courses to help build a variety of videography skills
+- Udemy: Offers inexpensive courses to help build a variety of videography skills27

-- LinkedIn: LinkedIn Learning offers videography courses (requires a subscription)
+- LinkedIn: LinkedIn Learning offers videography courses (subscription required)28

 17. Web or App Designer

-If you’re technically savvy, you can design and/or create smartphone and computer apps and other technological solutions for OTs and their patients.
+If you’re tech-savvy, design or create smartphone and computer apps and other cutting-edge solutions for OTs and their patients.

-Here are a few courses you can take to get started:
+Here are a few courses to propel your path to non-clinical OT jobs30:

 Educational Careers

 There’s a need for OT educators in colleges and universities—and also in business settings.
-If you enjoy sharing your knowledge and helping others grow, consider a career in occupational therapy education.
+If you enjoy sharing your knowledge and helping others grow, consider non-clinical occupational therapy jobs in education.

 18. Continuing Education Instructor

-As a knowledgeable occupational therapy practitioner, you can share your knowledge and experience by developing coursework and teaching courses for continuing education companies.
-Companies such as the following are often looking to hire passionate, professional instructors:
+If you’re interested in alternative jobs for occupational therapists, you can share your knowledge and experience by developing coursework and teaching courses for continuing education companies.
+Companies such as the following seek to hire passionate, professional instructors:

-As a continuing education instructor, you can also teach live or online seminars on ergonomics to companies, or workshops on OT principles to grade school teachers.
+As a continuing education instructor, teach live or online seminars on ergonomics to companies or workshops on OT principles to grade schoolteachers.

 19. Community or Technical College Teacher